keithalewis/papers/um.md

 based on the borrowing cost used to fund the hedge instead of trying to estimate the actual growth rate of the underlying securities.

-This short note provides a unified model for valuing, hedging, and managing the risk of any derivative security.
+This paper provides a unified model for valuing, hedging, and managing the risk of any derivative security.
 It shows how they can be synthesized by trading market instruments and turns the spotlight on what may be the next Nobel prize winning problem: how should you hedge if you can't do it continuously?

-It can also be used for any portfolio of stocks, bonds, convertible bonds, structured products, foreign exchange currencies. commodities, and even other derivatives in the portfolio.
+The Unified Model can also be used for any portfolio of stocks, bonds, convertible bonds, structured products, currencies, commodities, and even other derivatives in the portfolio.

 ## Market Model